nilsleiffischer/spectre/docs/Installation/Installation.md

 For instructions on installing SpECTRE on clusters please refer to the \ref installation_on_clusters "Installation on clusters" page.

+### Quick-start guide for code development

+If you're new to writing code for SpECTRE, a good place to start is our \ref dev_guide_quick_start "code development quick-start guide".

 ### Dependencies

 #### Required: